Guest Post by: Kara Kahnke

 Despite asking questions at times, Janet noted that her Christian faith has always been important to her.
 She said the strong community at City Square helps enrich her understanding of God.
 “I couldn’t stop being a Christian if I wanted to, and I don’t think you can do that alone.”
 She said this shared sense of support, accountability, and motivation toward spiritual practice, are all part of what inspires her to call City Square her church home.

 Janet said one of the most positive aspects of City Square is the way the community challenges her to take everything a step further.
 When she mentioned to Rev. Rob Rynders that she enjoyed reading “Why Did Jesus, Moses, the Buddha, and Mohammed Cross the Road,” Rob encouraged her to start a study group about the book.
-Janet continues to participate in various City Square groups including the Creative Writing Group, Spiritual Formation Group, the Leadership Committee and the Mission Committee, which chooses City Square’s charitable partners.
+Janet continues to participate in various City Square groups including the Creative Writing Group, Spiritual Formation Group, the Leadership Committee and the Mission Committee, which chooses City Square’s charitable partners, while she also get involve with different groups that offer Addiction Help with many resources online.

 Janet stated that City Square’s charitable outreach is another aspect that attracted her to the church.
 City Square tithes 10 percent of all donated funds back to community partners it believes are doing positive work.
 “It allows us to be good stewards,” she said.
 “By contributing to these organizations, City Square makes a much stronger impact than what we could ever do as a church alone.”